tskisner/desibuild/README.md

 This is the default, and versioned per-package subdirectories will be created underneath the prefix location.
 This command will use the *current state* of all the git clones.
-So if you made a local branch after getting the source with "desi_source", then that is what will be installed:
+So if you made a local branch after getting the source with "desi_source", then that is what will be installed.
+For this example, assume we are installing in our scratch space on cori.nersc.gov:

-    $>  ../desi_setup \
+    $>  ./desibuild/desi_setup \
+    --versions ./desibuild/systems/versions_stable_https.txt \
+    --gitdir ./desi_repos \
+    --prefix ${SCRATCH}/software/desi \
-        -p <prefix> \
+    --desiroot /project/projectdirs/desi \
-        -v versions.txt \
+    --basisdir spectro/templates/basis_templates/trunk \
-        -e <my module snippet>
+    --init ./desibuild/systems/init.cori

 This installs everything.
-If you don't use modules on your system (and therefore are managing your dependencies through other shell functions or techniques), then you can just source the top-level "setup.sh" file that was created in the installation prefix:
+You can load the latest versions of the tools into your environment by directly source the shell snippet:

-    $>  source <prefix>/setup.sh
+    $>  source ${SCRATCH}/software/desi/setup.sh

-Otherwise, you can now do:
+Or by loading the "desi" module:

-    $>  module use <prefix>/modulefiles
+    $>  module use ${SCRATCH}/software/desi/modulefiles
     $>  module load desi

-Where "prefix" is obviously what you specified with the "-p" option to desi_setup.
-All DESI software is now ready to use.
+Note that if you don't want to load the default version, you should manually specify which version of the desi module you want to load.

 ### Installing to a Single Directory